 Other Discussion Items:

 · Public access rights vs. trespassing & homeowner rights – Chapter 91 Waterways Regulations (310 CMR 9.00), esp.
 310 CMR 9.35(3)(b).
+See excerpt at end of these minutes.
 This regulation, which applies to tidelands and great ponds, states that the public has the ability to transverse the perimeter of a great pond regulated by the MassDEP; Richmond Pond is a great pond so regulated.
 Dock licenses spell this out.
 Chapter 91 allows a public access right 5-feet above the high-water mark.
 Most people commented that their waterfront configuration cannot provide this.
 Ken will follow-up for a clarification on public access rights vs. trespassing by reaching out to a DEP contact provided by Jim McGrath.
 Holly mentioned the old Indian trail around the pond, but it was noted that segments of that trail are much further off the waterfront and would now involve trespassing on private land.

 · Safety concerns about pedestrians crossing railroad tracks to Balderdash – Ken spoke with Danielle before the meeting, who had learned that CSX is responsible for putting up signage, but they do not do this along long stretches of track.
 Abutters may install signs, but they must be at least 12 feet from the track.
 The state owns Town Beach Road, so any signs on that side would have to be put up by or approved by the state; Danielle is researching this.
 Balderdash plans to put up related signage on their side of the tracks.
 Some of the Richmond Shores residents prefer to cross the rails to get to Balderdash.
 Christian said that Balderdash does not encourage customers to access the tracks from the Shores or park at the boat launch & walk up, nor taking a glass down to & crossing the tracks to the lake.
 Danielle is exploring placing a barrier at the cut-through from the boat launch.
 Ken suggested that Balderdash could discontinue mowing a path all the way down to the tracks.
 Others really want to keep it open.
 Basically, RPA, the Shores Association & Balderdash can warn people of the risk, but walking along and over the tracks is trespassing & at the walker’s risk.